safops/.github/profile/README.md

 > The Creator is the only one who will ever hear a prayer uttered silently.

 ## Suggested Listening
+You can discuss the suggested music in our forums.
 * [When the Doves Cry](https://music.youtube.com/watch?v=FcKE-1NlNlg&sq=1&si=hjLMmWdvKuSkXLyO)
      - This song takes you inside a massacre occurring in a place of worship.
 * [The Sound and the Fury](https://music.youtube.com/watch?v=OpLeRY6NIhA&sq=1&si=aJ2WbH1E76IAFCqv)